TobiasBorning/Cookbook/cookbook-project/springboot/readme.md

 ### _**Tests**_
 * [CookbookModelApplicationTest](/cookbook-project/springboot/src/test/java/cookbook/springboot/CookbookModelApplicationTest.java) - Tests the REST API using HTTP-requests with Mockito.

 ---

+### **Testing the REST API**
+We use Mockito to test the REST-API.
+Mockito is a Java based framwork for mocking objects.
+We use it to mock the HTTP-requests and test the REST-API using MockMvc.
+The MockMvc object is given the context of the classes in the _cookbook.springboot_ package, as well as a _GsonHttpMessageConverter_ for parsing Cookbook objects.
+We use the _@AutoConfigureMockMvc_ to create the MockMvc.
+The MockMvc mocks _localhost:8080/api_, making it possible to test the api without actually running the server.

+---
 This module has its own pom.xml file, which is responsible for building the module with its respected dependencies and plugins, such as Springboot, JaCoCo, Checkstyle, Spotbugs and Gson.